 Life with GiGi

+What a gift!
 Once we got settled and got back into a routine at home I realized that she was more like my other kids than she was different.
 Some things took her longer but she always got it and she never gave up.
-She inspired me everyday and I promised her I would make the world a more accepting place for her and those with Down syndrome.
+She inspired me everyday and I had to find a way to live up to my promise to her.
 I remember my first support group meeting – we were in the corner of a sterile room at the hospital.
-I just kept thinking, ‘why isn’t there a place for us’?
+It was a great meeting but I just kept thinking, ‘why isn’t there a place for us’?
 That is what propelled me to create a place where families could come for resources and networking, where kids and adults with Down syndrome could be the leaders, where we could celebrate our diagnosis.
 With my husband by my side we went out to recruit board members and raise money.
 My son Franco, drew the GiGi’s Playhouse logo and in just 5 months we opened the doors to the first Down syndrome awareness center in the country!

 My favorite part of the Playhouse is the self esteem that the kids gain.
 As one Board member states, “My son has gained so much self confidence from being at GiGi’s.
 At the Playhouse, he is the leader – the other kids follow him!
 He is beginning to transfer this new found self confidence to his class at school.”
 There are over 20 different educational activities and programs designed specifically to work on important skills for each child.
 Many of the programs are facilitated and developed by therapists and educators.
 Thus the kids are strengthening their gross and fine motor skills, speech and language development, and social skills – and having so much fun they don’t even realize it!
 All of the skills are built in a way that they can be transferred into the classrooms.
 They learn how to socialize with peers, how to read and write, how to take turns and most of all they are gaining self esteem at the same time!

 I have to say having GiGi was like a true love story.
 It started out with devastation and fear and ended with a love like I have never known.
 Without living it I would never have understood that.
-I am just glad that GiGi’s Playhouse has turned into a place where they can see the other side of Down syndrome.
-The limitations that are presented in books, online and even from the medical profession are outdated.
-They told me that GiGi would be hard to potty train (what child isn’t?) yet she was trained the same time as my other kids.
-The more they say she won’t do the more she steps up to the plate!
-She works so hard everyday without a complaint so how can I not do the same for her!
+I am just glad that GiGi’s Playhouse has turned into a place where people can see the other side of Down syndrome.
+As for GiGi??
+She is rockin’ that extra chromosome!
+She is an avid texter, hip hop dancer and over all rock star!!
+Her brother and sisters worship her!
+I only wish I would have known how amazing life with her was going to be!!